 Occasionally there may be two main heating systems, for example two separate boilers used to heat different parts of the dwelling or a system that utilises more than one heat generator.
 The total space heating requirement (98c) is divided between the two systems in proportion to the amount of heat provided by each system.
-Where the two systems heat separate parts of the dwelling, unless specified otherwise for particular systems, the proportion of heat provided by each system.
-The calculation of the space heating requirement uses the characteristics (responsiveness and control type) weighted for the two systems.
+Where the two systems heat separate parts of the dwelling, unless specified otherwise for particular systems, the proportion of heat provided by each system should be taken as the relative heated floor area served by each system.
+The calculation of the space heating requirement uses the characteristics (responsiveness and control type) weighted for the two systems (see Tables 9b and 9c).
+Separate efficiencies, costs and emission factors are then applied for each system.
 The following restrictions apply:

-- system 1 always heats the living area;

-- heat networks, micro-CHP and heat pumps from the database can be only main system 1, except that a heat pump from the database providing DHW only can be assigned to main system 2 with a space heating fraction of zero;
+- system 1 always heats the living area; - heat networks, micro-CHP and heat pumps from the database can be only main system 1, except that a heat pump from the database providing DHW only can be assigned to main system 2 with a space heating fraction of zero;